Skip to main content

 Application routes

-There are three application routes for the Laidlaw Programme:
+There are two application routes for the Laidlaw Programme:

 Stage 1: Application Form

-The application comprises of an application form and interview.
+The application process comprises an application form and, for shortlisted individuals, an interview.
 In some individual cases for those applying against a specific project listed from university academics or foundation partners, there may be an additional selection stage required.

 For the application form, you will need to:

-• Identify a research project which you are interested in.
+• Identify a research project in which you are interested and create a research proposal.

-If you are applying against a listed project from academic staff or from the foundation, you must take the outline of the project given and provide more detail on what you intend on doing with that project proposal, in-line with the questions set out in the application workbook.
+If you are applying against a listed project from the academic-led projects, you must take the project description of the project given and provide more detail on what you intend to do with that project proposal, in line with the questions set out in the application workbook.
+You will also need to meet with the academic research supervisor for the project before completing your application.

 • Write a research proposal.
-Your proposal will be assessed by an internal reviewer for the quality of project content and potential outputs and viability for the 6 week timeframe given.
-A guide to formulating and writing a research proposal can be found here.
-Those applying with a self-defined project are advised to seek support in formulating an presenting their ideas from their chosen supervisor.
+Your proposal will be assessed by an internal reviewer for the quality of project content, potential outputs, and viability for the 6-week timeframe given.
+Those applying with a self-defined project are advised to seek support in formulating and presenting their ideas from their chosen supervisor.
+To support you through this process, two writing workshops will be held in collaboration with the Academic Skills Resource Centre.
+Please note the dates above.

 • Check whether your proposal would require ethical approval.
 You should factor in additional time for this (it can take months to obtain approval).
-You must have approval in advance of your start date, as a project without ethical approval (where required) cannot go ahead.
+You must have approval before your start date, as a project without ethical approval (where required) cannot go ahead.

 Guidance on completing the application form